one-love/one-love/README.md

 ========

 ### Overview
-One Love is web-based application which aims to make managing multiple hosting providers, with multiple hosts on them easier.
+One Love is web-based application which aims to make managing multiple hosts on multiple hosting providers easier.

 It uses [Ansible](https://www.ansible.com) roles which are shared via [Galaxy](https://galaxy.ansible.com/) hosting providers APIs and [Docker Compose](https://docs.docker.com/compose/) to create a powerful interface which controls all the aspects of cloud infrastructure.